agardiner/batch-kit/README.md

 for the task (which is then invoked like any other method) - so use whichever appraoch you prefer.

-While performing actions in your job, you can make use of the {Batch::Job#log #log}
-method to output logging at various levels:
+While performing actions in your job, you can make use of the {BatchKit::Job#log #log} method to output logging at various levels:

 ```
 log.config "Spec: #{arguments.spec}"